pgRouting/workshop/docs/chapters/advanced.rst

 .. rubric:: Problem description

 * The driver wants to go from vertex 13224 to vertex 9224.
-* The driver’s cost in this case will be in seconds.
+* The driver's cost in this case will be in seconds.
 * Normal Cost = Cost in seconds * $0.10
 * `residential` road cost = Cost in seconds * $0.50
-* Anty `primary` road cost = Cost in seconds * $100
+* Any `primary` road cost = Cost in seconds * $100

-Through CASE statemets subqueries you can "mix" your costs as you like and this will change the results of your routing request immediately.
+Through CASE statements sub queries you can "mix" your costs as you like and this will change the results of your routing request immediately.
 Cost changes will affect the next shortest path search, and there is no need to rebuild your network.

 .. rubric:: Query